 Wherever you fall on that spectrum is okay, and what you are feeling right now certainly does not dictate how the rest of your year will look like.

 For single Catholics, I think the holidays and the new year can be one of the hardest and lonely times.
 It is important if you feel that way, to acknowledge and name it.
 However, after naming the feeling, it is important to get up and keep moving.
 My mom has offered me this advice over difficult experiences in my life: after you feel your feelings, get up and keep moving forward.

-As we begin the year 2021 and you are navigating your Catholic Singles account, I wanted to offer some (hopefully!) helpful ideas on messages to send other Catholic Singles.
+As we begin the new year and you navigate your Catholic Singles account, I wanted to offer some (hopefully!) helpful ideas on messages to send other Catholic Singles.